strong-type-systems/libregraphicsmeeting/current/2025/sponsors.md

 # Sponsoring the Libre Graphics Meeting

+Thank you to all our sponsoring partners: without your support, LGM would not be the incredible event it is.
+Your contributions make all the difference, and we truly appreciate your partnership.

+## Silver Partners

+{{ macro.sponsor('silver', 'B1 Systems', 'https://www.b1-systems.de',
+    rootPath + '/img/partners/b1-systems_logo.svg',
+    'Linux/Open Source Consulting, Training, Managed Service & Support') }}

+---

+## Sponsorship Information

 The Libre Graphics Meeting (LGM) is the annual event for developers and users of free software graphics applications.
 It provides a unique opportunity to collaborate and advance the cause of high-quality Free/Libre graphics